saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 ## Prerequisites

 You should have completed all of the exercise [Prerequisites](../exercises/preReqs.md).
-You should have completed [Task 1: Creation of CDS Views in S/4HANA using the Eclipse IDE.](../exercises/s4hViews.md)
+You should have also completed [Task 1: Creation of CDS Views in S/4HANA using the Eclipse IDE.](../exercises/s4hViews.md)

 ## Steps